 Choosing the right tool

-There's no shortage of network monitoring vendors to choose from, from open source or free commercial tools to enterprise products with endless options to upgrade for more features.
+There's no shortage of network monitoring vendors to choose from, from open source to free network monitoring software to enterprise products with endless options to upgrade for more features.
 The best network monitoring and management software sets you up for long-term success by helping you understand the health of your network and identify performance bottlenecks.
 With a network monitoring tool, getting a snapshot of network health is easy and troubleshooting issues is more efficient.